jamiesmith/kstars-on-osx/README.md

 ### QT

+Either install QT via a download from: [QT.io](www.qt.io/download-open-source/) or via homebrew.
-[QT.io](www.qt.io/download-open-source/).
-Either install this in `~/Qt/`, `~/Qt5.7.0` (both in your home dir), or install it via brew - this is NOT automated because it takes hours.
-Note that the install from qt takes quite a long time, and the installer appears to become unresponsive before it starts copying stuff.
+Both methods should work, but the homebrew method used to take HOURS.
+If you do the homebrew method, then be sure to install qt with dbus.
+Note that the install from qt sometimes takes a long time too, and the installer appears to become unresponsive before it starts copying stuff.
 I used the offline file, but you can use either.
 The install selections I chose:
    ![qt install options](/images/qt-install-options.png "qt install options")

-### Download the scripts (this stuff)
+### Download the scripts from this repo

 Downloading and run the build script.